Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 If we want to change the direction things are headed, it requires more than individual action.
 We ultimately may need the State to step in and fix things, and that opens up a big can of worms that is out of scope for this essay.

 Right here, right now, I'm talking to *you*, dear reader.
 As in, you, the person reading this.
+Perhaps you, like me, have felt increasingly uncomfortable about the stuff you have heard or seen from large tech companies.
+If you have Google Maps on your phone and signed in, maybe you came across the [Google Maps Timeline](https://www.google.com/maps/timeline) and after erasing it as fast as you could, started looking for at least a way to get *some* of your life and data in your own hands.

+### A Series

+I feel a sense of obligation.
+I am a software engineer; I see the sausage get made and I can credit my livelyhood in part to the work and profit of this industy.
+What I can offer is not a complete "hermetic seal" solution, but rather steps that are easy to take, require minimum maintenance, and set you up to take additional steps away from the public, ad-supported cloud when or if you feel ready.

+I will be tagging all the posts relating to this with the "[own-data-series](https://www.quentb.com/tags/own-data-series)" tag, so you can find it all in one place.

+So long for now,

+Quentin